Farm managers ensure the smooth running of a farm or estate by overseeing operations and making sound business decisions

 - Assistant or trainee farm managers may expect to start on salaries of £20,000 to £22,000.

 - Once the position of farm manager has been achieved, salaries are in the region of £23,000 to £35,000.

 - With significant experience of more than ten to 15 years, farm managers may earn over £50,000.
-In senior consultancy or advisory roles pay may reach £70,000.
+In senior consultancy or advisory roles, pay may reach £70,000.

-Seasonal labour can reduce the manager's direct involvement in the day-to-day work on the farm.
+Seasonal labour can reduce your direct involvement in the day-to-day work on the farm.
 It can also be possible to build up a management team with different people having advisory and consultancy input to lighten the load.